 Our whole trip to Hawaii has been inspired by the snowy Mauna Kea and its iconic white-dome stargazing telescopes.
-To this day, watching sunset atop this ancient volcano is one of most cherished memories from all of our travels.
+To this day, watching sunset atop this ancient volcano is one of the most cherished memories from all of our travels.

 Mauna Kea is one of the five volcanoes that make up the Big Island of Hawaii and one of the best-known volcanoes globally along with its counterpart Mauna Loa.